jdevelop/passkeeper/README.md

     * oled splash
 * web interface ( AngularJS )

-These components can be build separately:
+These components can be built separately:

 * `make web` - builds the web interface.
     The application embeds the WEB interface into itself, hence `make web` has to be invoked first, in order to produce all necessary artifacts.